stubbscroll/petsc-hello/readme.txt

 Now there should be two executables (hello1, solve1) in the build directory.

 Please note that PETSc (by default) uses MPI, so we need to change the compiler.
 This is what the extra argument to cmake does.
+Neglecting to change the compiler will lead to MPI-related linking errors.

+In the future I might add more example files to this repository.